What would my property cost to rebuild?

 - Enter the postcode and approximate year of build for the property.

 - Enter the external floor area in either m² or ft².
-This can be calculated by taking the area measured to the external face of external walls.
-This figure should then be duplicated for each additional floor within the property.
+Calculate this by taking the area measured to the external face of external walls.
+Duplicate this figure for each additional floor within the property.

 - Enter the number of bedrooms and bathrooms in the property.
 You then need to select the construction materials of both the walls and the roof.